malthe/pq/README.rst

     queue.put({'kind': 'Golden Delicious'})

 Items are pulled out of the queue using ``get(block=True)``.
-The default behavior is to block until an item is available.
+The default behavior is to block until an item is available with a default timeout of one second after which a value of ``None`` is returned.

 ::